-Update - The Turnbull Government has confirmed plans to abolish the Energy Supplement for Australian pensioners.
+Update - the Turnbull Government is trying again to abolish the Energy Supplement for Australian pensioners.

-If Mr Turnbull gets his way, single pensioners will be \$14 per fortnight worse off as a result of his cut to the Energy Supplement.
+If Mr Turnbull gets his way, single pensioners will be \$14.10 per fortnight worse off as a result of his cut to the Energy Supplement.

-Labor opposes this cut to Energy Supplement.
+Labor will continue to oppose this cut to the Energy Supplement.